2 Earthquakes Shake The Philippines; At Least 16 Dead

 #PresidentDuterte inspects the ongoing search, rescue and retrieval operations at the flattened four-storey Chuzon Supermarket in Porac, Pampanga #LuzonQuake pic.twitter.com/bvo9veGFLa— PIA Gitnang Luzon (@PIA_RIII) April 23, 2019

-Aurelia Daeng, 65, told Reuters that she was in her family's drug store when the quake struck on Monday.
+Aurelia Daeng, 65, told Reuters that she was in her family's drugstore when Monday's quake struck.
 "It was very strong.
 It was our first time experiencing something like that," she told the news service.
 "This one, it's terrifying."

 Monday's quake also shook the nation's capital, where panicked office workers fled buildings, some in hard hats, according to Reuters.
 Video showed water cascading from a skyscraper's rooftop pool in Manila.